jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 > IBM Color Display, or a television

-> 64Kb of memory for PC and PC XT, 128KB for PC*jr*
+> 64Kb of memory for PC and PC XT, 128KB for PCjr

 > One diskette drive